awssat/tailwindo/README.md

 ## Docs
-You can start reading Tailwind's docs on our website [ [docs](https://awssat.com/opensource/tailwindo) ].
+You can start reading Tailwindo's docs on our website [ [docs](https://awssat.com/opensource/tailwindo) ].